 The System Impact Study Report shall also include a request that the Interconnection Requester, after reviewing the results of the System Impact Study, notify the Interconnecting Utility regarding whether the Interconnection Requester would like to proceed with the interconnection Application.
 If the Interconnection Requester decides not to proceed with the Application, or if the Interconnection Requester does not notify the Interconnecting Utility within 15 business days, the Interconnecting Utility may consider the Application withdrawn.

 Cost reconciliation.
-Within business days of submittal of the System Impact Study Report, the Interconnecting Utility shall provide to the Interconnection Requester an invoice that includes a breakdown of the actual cost to perform the System Impact Study.
+Within 35 business days of submittal of the System Impact Study Report, the Interconnecting Utility shall provide to the Interconnection Requester an invoice that includes a breakdown of the actual cost to perform the System Impact Study.
 The Interconnection Requester must pay the full cost of the System Impact Study.
-The Interconnecting Utility shall base all study fees on actual costs, which include, but are not limited to, salaries, overheads, and out-of-pocket costs including costs billed by other entities for new studies or portions thereof which the Interconnecting Utility does not itself perform [see 5.
-If the cost of the System Impact Study exceeds the deposit, the Interconnection Requester must pay the invoiced amount (cost of the System Impact Study minus the deposit), without interest, within business days of receipt of the invoice or resolution of any dispute.
-If the deposit exceeds the cost of the System Impact Study, the Interconnecting Utility shall refund such excess, without interest, within business days of submittal of the System Impact Study Report.
+The Interconnecting Utility shall base all study fees on actual costs, which include, but are not limited to, salaries, overheads, and out-of-pocket costs including costs billed by other entities for new studies or portions thereof which the Interconnecting Utility does not itself perform [see 5.511(G)].
+If the cost of the System Impact Study exceeds the deposit, the Interconnection Requester must pay the invoiced amount (cost of the System Impact Study minus the deposit), without interest, within 35 business days of receipt of the invoice or resolution of any dispute.
+If the deposit exceeds the cost of the System Impact Study, the Interconnecting Utility shall refund such excess, without interest, within 35 business days of submittal of the System Impact Study Report.

 If, while conducting the System Impact Study outlined in the executed System Impact Study Agreement, the Interconnecting Utility determines that studies beyond those contained in the executed System Impact Study Agreement are required (for instance, if the Feasibility Study recommended that a Distribution Level Study be conducted, and, during the course of conducting the Distribution Level Study, the Interconnecting Utility determined that a Transmission Level Study is also required), the Interconnecting Utility shall, within 5 business days of making that determination, send the Interconnection Requester a supplemental System Impact Study Agreement, including an outline of the scope of the supplemental study and a good faith estimate of the cost to perform the supplemental study.
 In order to remain under consideration for interconnection, the Interconnection Requester must return an executed supplemental System Impact Study Agreement within 15 business days with a deposit equivalent to the estimated cost of the supplemental study.
 Barring unusual circumstances outside of the Interconnecting Utility's control, a supplemental System Impact Study shall be completed and transmitted to the Interconnection Requester within 45 business days of the receipt of the supplemental System Impact Study Agreement.
-The report and cost reconciliation shall follow the procedures detailed in Section 5.), above.
+The report and cost reconciliation shall follow the procedures detailed in Section 5.509(D), above.

 In instances where a Feasibility Study or a System Impact Study shows potential for adverse impacts on the transmission system, within 5 business days following transmittal of the Feasibility Study Report or System Impact Study report, the Interconnecting Utility shall notify the Affected Systems in accordance with the same interconnection notification protocols that would apply if the Application were subject to FERC jurisdiction.